-(Please note, in rare cases, individuals could experience a allergic reaction to skin or hair products and food.
-In addition, a small risk of thermal injury exists when students & staff train in stone massage.
-The students agree to hold everyone harmless from these and similar potential injuries.) - The college is a Christian College and is strongly against any form of harassment and strive to prevent any and all forms of sexual harassment.
+■ The college is a Christian College and is strongly against any form of harassment and strive to prevent any and all forms of sexual harassment.
 The school will strive to have an atmosphere that is wholesome and Christian.
 The student agrees to help in this pursuit and to instantly clearly and specifically communicating any perceived or actual harassments or embarrassment to: 1. the person causing or doing the offense and to 2. the instructor or staff involved and 3.
 The Campus Director and 4.
 The owner of the college.
 Failure to comply with this requirement only makes our goal of a harassment free school more difficult.
-The student and customers hereby agree to comply with this requirement and agrees to hold the school, the staff, the owners, and the other school customers harmless from any and all injuries related to the above stated topics. - Student waives any and all claims to loss, damages or injuries directly or indirectly resulting from being placed on a leave of absence, probation, suspension, withdraw or termination.
-In case where legal litigation determines a student has been wrongfully or incorrectly been suspended, withdrawn or terminated, the student waives all rights to damages of any kind and agrees to hold the school harmless. - This is a liability release form and agreement.
-Individuals are not required to sign; however, applicants and students are not allowed to attend without signing and / or agreeing with this document.
+The student and customers hereby agree to comply with this requirement and agrees to hold the school, the staff, the owners, and the other school customers harmless from any and all injuries related to the above stated topics.